 It is not possible to obtain a worldwide registration, but there are ways of registering a design in more than one country in a cost-effective manner.
 An EU design registration gives protection in all countries in the EU.
 The Hague Agreement allows you to file one application which at least initially covers lots of different countries, enabling considerable cost savings.
 This single application can lead to a separate registration in each country included in the initial single application.

-There is a mechanism called priority, which means that after you have filed your first application for a given design, you then have a period of six months in which to file further applications for the same design in other countries, and each of those applications is effectively treated as having been filed on the same date as the first application.
+After you have filed your first application for a given design, you then have a period of six months in which to file further applications for the same design in other countries, and each of those applications is effectively treated as having been filed on the same date as the first application.
+This is called the priority period.
 In this way you can defer the cost of filing in several countries for a few months if necessary.

 In most countries, renewal fees must be paid for a design registration to remain in force.
 In the UK and Europe, a design registration lasts for 25 years from the date of application, subject to the payment of renewal fees every 5 years.